Skip to main content

 Sequence matters: Waterproofing needs to cure (24 to 72 hours depending on product).
 Tiles need to set.
 This isn’t something you can rush without compromising quality.

 We’ll give you a clear schedule before work starts so you can plan around it.
+For a walkthrough of how the full process works, see renovating with LikeSilk.

 Do You Need Council or Strata Approval for a Bathroom Renovation?